 Since moving to North Carolina, Jim has played in an R&B band out of Benson called The Carolina Soulmates and continues playing at Oasis Church in Holly Springs.
 Jim is a regular at local opens mics and has hopefully found a home anchoring the Feral Cats on bass.

 At the age of 9 Roland developed the drum fever while watching the “Fab Four” on The Ed Sullivan show.
 Drumming on everything and anything, he taught himself a style that would be perfect for playing the blues.
 At 14, his first kit would introduce him to a world of music and allow him to develop a style that would blend the best of rock, R&B, country and blues artists.
 These days he has three kits that create the perfect mood for the moment at hand.
 Stepping into the role as Feral Cats drummer was no small task but the love of the blues allowed him to fill the spot with style.
 The Cats are lucky that he has had the experiences playing in bands throughout the years that have molded him into just the right fit.
 Roland is our Funky Cat..

-Feral Cats began their journey in the summer of 2018.
-The four musicians, Kimberly Kornegay, Kevin Burrus, Rick Cypher and Roland Stader met a few times to see if this troupe would gel and they quickly found “the groove”.
-Hard work, dedication to their craft and the love of the blues has quickly set this band apart making the crowds dance ever since.
+Feral Cats R2 began their journey in the summer of 2018.
+Finding the right groove has taken them down a few roads to get them to this point in time but working out “the groove” with everyone's own flavor has been the magic sauce that make the Cats successful.
+Hard work, dedication to their craft plus the love of the blues has quickly set this band apart making the crowds dance ever since.
 With gigs scheduled to play around NC at clubs, festivals and parties the group has assembled a great list of dance blues so come out and “Take us in”.